 - You can have an active sexual life during your treatments.
 However, a decrease in your sexual drive may occur during this period.
-This may also be influenced by different factors (fatigue, stress, etc.). - It's safe to kiss, to touch, to hold hands, to sleep in the same bed and to cuddle. - The effect of the drug on male or female fertility is unknown.
-This medication may have an effect on the menstrual cycle as well as spermatozoid production.
-However, this does not prevent erection or sexual activity and as such, you can have an active sexual life during your treatments.
-Pregnancy is possible and this medication could be harmful to the fetus.
-The use of an effective method of contraception is highly recommended for both men and women while on treatment and up to 6 months after the end of the treatment.
-Breast-feeding is contraindicated during treatment.
+This may also be influenced by different factors (fatigue, stress, etc.). - It's safe to kiss, to touch, to hold hands, to sleep in the same bed and to cuddle. - It is usually not necessary for women to use contraception while on this treatment as it typically given to menopausal women.
+However, this medication could be harmful to a fetus should a pregnancy occur.